arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 }
 ```

-because the array is "unfolded".
+... because the array is "unfolded".
+The document:

 ```json
 {